SSrustworthy/DLRML-docs/docs/explore/Other/Esplanade-Main Gates/Esplanade_Disneyland_Resort_70th_Anniversary.md

 46\.
 All In The Golden Afternoon (From "Alice In Wonderland") – Disney Studio Chorus, Kathryn Beaumont – Disney Classics

 - Loop Track Length: 00:02:26.089
+- Track Notes: Edited to start at  “Ba bum…”

 47\.
 It’s Wondrous – Devan Garcia, Rudi – Wondrous Journeys